lukecav/awesome-wp-speed-up/README.md

 * [Picafto](https://wordpress.org/plugins/picafto/) - Instantly, automatically and painlessly make your website faster by reducing image payload and lazy loading them.
 * [LH Native Lazy Loading](https://wordpress.org/plugins/lh-native-lazy-loading/) - Automatically add the new `loading` attribute to images and iframes within your content to support native lazy loading.
 * [SARVAROV Lazy Load](https://wordpress.org/plugins/sarvarov-lazy-load/) - Lazy Load all your images, videos and iframes in just one click.
 Make your blog faster and look better with blurred LQIP and primary color placeholder.
+* [Native Lazyload + Polyfill](https://wordpress.org/plugins/native-lazyload-polyfill/) - Adds native lazyloading to all images and iframes (embeds), also wraps them in <noscript> and adds a polyfill to make it work in all browsers.

 ## Reduce HTTP Requests on Load Plugins
 * [Heartbeat Control](https://wordpress.org/plugins/heartbeat-control/) - Allows you to easily manage the frequency of the WordPress heartbeat API with just a few dropdowns.